kornelM/AlphabetApp/readme.md

 # AlphabetApp
-Application created as a recruitment task.

-It takes path to file with text and maps every letter to list of words which contain given letter.
+Application takes path to file with text and maps every letter to list of words which contain given letter.

 ## Getting Started